srl-labs/learn-srlinux/docs/quickstart/intro.md

 +---+------------------------+--------------+---------------------------------+-------+-------+---------+----------------+----------------------+
 ```

-Containerlab will finish the deployment with providing a summary table that will outline connection details of the deployed nodes.
-In the "Name" column we will have the names of the deployed containers and those names can be used to reach the nodes, for example:
+Containerlab will finish the deployment with providing a summary table that outlines connection details of the deployed nodes.
+In the "Name" column we have the names of the deployed containers and those names can be used to reach the nodes, for example:

 ```bash
 # connecting to the leaf1 device via SSH
 ssh admin@clab-quickstart-leaf1
 ```

+With the lab deployed we are ready to embark on our learn-by-doing EVPN configuration journey!

+!!!note
-With the lab deployed we are ready to embark on our EVPN configuration journey, but we advise the newcomers to first start with reading the [SR Linux basic concepts](hwtypes.md) before diving into the configuration waters.
+  We advise the newcomers to make a first stop at [SR Linux basic concepts](hwtypes.md) before diving into the configuration waters.

 [^1]: To ensure reproducibility and consistency of the examples provided in this quickstart, we will pin to a particular SR Linux version in the containerlab file.